EricGebhart/Particle_Board_REPL/README.md

 ## The modules, main.py, particle.py, and Config.

-The more complex functions are in main.py, These are functions which interact with the Application state as well as the device.
+The more complex Particle functions are in main.py, These are functions which interact with the Application state as well as the device.
 This is also where the symbol tables are defined for the add on particle cli functionality.

 There is very little in the particle.py module.
+Particle cli commands are one line functions, and truly many of them are unecessary as they could be done with the `pcmd`.

-These are all of the basic particle-cli commands I've used so far.
+These are most of the basic particle-cli commands I've used so far.
 All of these functions are here to be as close to bare particle-cli commands as can be.
 I combined some things, like flash always does dfu first, identify always does a listen.
 Get is perhaps the most complex as it does wait and poll to give a chance for a reset or a plug.
+Internally there are a few versions of get to choose from.

 The rest of the functions can actually live in the configuration file.
 It is only necessary to modify python code if there is a desire for more